 - 2 hours of 10% intensity

-This is just an example; you can give them less or more during the “rest period” ; this is where learning specific cultivars becomes beneficial.
-The main thing to remember when it comes to what lighting cycle is best for your autos, anything more than 18 hours will be sufficient.
+This is just an example; you can give them less or more during the “rest period.”
+This is where learning specific cultivars becomes beneficial.
+The main thing to remember when it comes to what lighting cycle is best for your autos is that anything more than 18 hours will be sufficient.

 These plants have evolved to grow very fast in a short period of time.
-By maximizing the different inputs like light, nutrients, temperature, humidity etc. you will maximize the genetic potential of these amazing plants.
-Autoflowers love to grow, if you give them the right things, they will love you back!
-As always make sure to check out all the top autoflower breeders at www.multiversebeans.com
+By maximizing inputs like light, nutrients, temperature, humidity etc. you will maximize the genetic potential of these amazing plants.
+Autoflowers love to grow.
+If you give them the right things, they will love you back!
+As always, make sure to check out all the top autoflower breeders at Multiverse.

 Be sure to check us out on social media!